osmosis-labs/mesh-security/docs/ibc/Serializability.md

 concurrently, we still want to treat them as if they were committed in order.
 That all of A's processing is done before B starts.
 If they are completely independent and don't touch the same data, then they can safely run concurrently.
 If they depend on (or would interfere with) each other, then we must fail the later transactions before sending an IBC packet.
-It can be retried after A is committed and we can safely determine the result.
+It can be retried after A is committed, and we can safely determine the result.

-Note this extends both to the order of processing of A', B', C' on the receiving chain, as well as the order of ACKs arriving on the sending chain.
+Note this extends both to the order of processing of A', B', C' on the receiving chain, and the order of ACKs arriving at the sending chain.
 On top of this, we have to ensure that no other transactions conflict with any open IBC transactions.
 Transaction A is "open" from the time the first logic is run on the sending chain (which will send the IBC message) until the ACK is fully processed and committed on the sending chain.
 This will span several blocks, possibly hours in the case of timeouts.